ZHUXUHAN/Keras_Face/README.md

 Identity Detection part

-Due to the recent research on new topics,I has no time to sort out it.
+Due to the recent research on new topics,I have no time to sort out it.
 If you research with related issues, you can contact me.